The Wild Flora of Birmingham and the Black Country

 Our flora is rich and diverse.
-In the current, nearly completed project to write a Flora of our area nearly 1,700 vascular plant species and hybrids have been recorded growing spontaneously here over the last ten years.
+In the recently-published Flora of our area nearly 1,700 vascular plant species and hybrids have been recorded growing spontaneously here over the last ten years.
 This is a larger number than is found in most rural counties.
 This is mainly because the urban landscape is so complex, each tiny habitat having its own special plants.

 There are three main types of habitat: